josephtoles/search-engine/README.md

 Extra Commands
 --------------

+To run all unit tests
+    ./manage.py test

-To manually creawl a url
+To manually crawl a url
     ./manage.py crawl_url_subdomains <http://website.com/>

 To create a superuser